iamhitarth/hitarthsharma.com/src/posts/2020-09-19--hipster/index.md

 The unpredictability meter is the real metric worth keeping an eye on.

 See your story as a series of steps.
-Focus on the step that you're at right now - and then figure out what's the next step.
+Focus on the step that you're at right now - and then figure out what's next.

 Then, _don't_ put that as the next step.

 Brainstorm.
 Figure out what would be an unpredictable step.
 Choose that as the next one.
 Then, rinse and repeat.